aicenter/Ridesharing_DARP_instances/README.md

 [//]: # (## Demand and Vehicle Processing)

 ### Sizing
-The sizing of the instances is perfomed with the insertion heuristic (IH):
+The sizing of the instances is performed with the insertion heuristic (IH):

 1. We find the lowest number of vehicles for an instance for which the IH solution drops 0 requests.
 2. We multiply this number by 1.05, adding a buffer of 5% of vehicles.